BioinfoNet/OpenScienceKE/README.md

 #### Workshop Schedule
 The schedule for this workshop can be accessed [here](./schedule.md).

+## OpenScienceKE Hackathon
+Our Open science hackathon is scheduled for 30th and 31st August 2018.
+Check the [hackathon repo](https://github.com/BioinfoNet/OpenScienceKEHackathon) for the projects, and details on how you can contribute.
 ## Reach out
 For questions, suggestions or to participate, reach me via:
 - Twitter: [@calkibet](https://twitter.com/calkibet)